 You must be an authorized user of an entitlement to create a request for the assets and accounts you need.

 - 1. Click My Requests to go to the My Requests page. - 2.
 Follow the workflow steps.
-For more information, see Requesting a password release on page 93.
+For more information, see Privileged access requests.

 To create a favorite